 You can find travel advice for each market on their individual pages.
 But here some general tips:

-- Many markets are close together and easily reached on foot if you’re in the center (see map below).
+- Many markets are close together and easily reached on foot if you’re in the centre (see map below).
 For example, the Freyung market is just 200m from the Am Hof market.